If you’re keen to cut for a cause, this is what you need to know before chopping your locks.

 Hair donations go towards making wigs for children and adults who have temporarily or permanently lost their hair.
 This can be from chemotherapy, radiation therapy, thyroid disease, alopecia areata (a disease that attacks hair follicles), Trichotillomania (a hair-pulling disorder), severe scalp infections or other medical issues.

 I first decided to donate my hair after hearing from a teenage girl who lost her hair from chemo.
-She spoke about how despite all the painful side effects of cancer, the hair loss was the one constant reminder that forced her out of feeling ‘normal’ – a visual representation of illness.
+She spoke about how despite all the painful side effects of cancer, her hair loss was the one constant reminder that forced her away from her ‘normal’ – a visual representation of illness.
 Once I realised that something replaceable to me had the potential to be valuable to someone else, I decided to grow my hair out and donate it.

 Who can donate?